BEXIMCO: History

 In 2005, Beximco Pharma became the first Bangladeshi company to be listed on the Alternative Investment Market of the London Stock Exchange.
-Beximco also opened its first overseas retail outlet with the launch of the Yellow clothing brand in Karachi, Pakistan.
+BEXIMCO also opened its first overseas retail outlet with the launch of the Yellow clothing brand in Karachi, Pakistan.
 Yellow has since expanded to several Bangladeshi and Pakistani cities.
 In 2009, Shinepukur Ceramics opened a showroom in Moscow, Russia.
-In 2010, the company acquired stakes in several major Bangladeshi businesses, including IFIC Bank, GMG Airlines, and Unique Hotels and Resorts.
+In 2010, the company acquired stakes in several major Bangladeshi businesses, including IFIC Bank and Unique Hotels and Resorts.

-Beximco Communications, a joint venture of Beximco Holdings with Russian company GS Group, launched Bangladesh's first direct-to-home (DTH) satellite television service in 2016, under the brand name RealVU.
-RealVU later suspended operations, but was rebooted as Akash in 2019.
-As of 2022, Akash had 700,000 subscribers and growing.

-The company is considered to enjoy close connections with the Awami League, with its vice chairman Salman F Rahman serving as a Private Sector Development Affairs Adviser to Prime Minister and Bangladesh Awami League President Sheikh Hasina, the current Prime Minister of Bangladesh, in the past and as Private Sector Industry and Investment Adviser at the moment.

-Recently Beximco with other companies donated 6.93cr to Labour Welfare Fund support to workers in the formal and informal sectors for accidental deaths, treatment of injuries, incurable diseases, and also for the higher education of their children.
+In October 2021, BEXIMCO, along with two other companies, Robi and Meghna Petroleum, donated 6.93cr to Labour Welfare Fund support to workers in the formal and informal sectors for accidental deaths, treatment of injuries, incurable diseases, and also for the higher education of their children.